They say that you can’t step in the same river twice.

 A ray of black aether slices through the last cloud left in the sky, and all the light around it seems magnetically attracted by it.
 For no one could look at the canvas of white without seeing the ray of black and focusing on nothing else.
 And yet, it was the black that was nothingness.
 I was encouraged when the light around it remained unaffected, until I comprehended that if the blackness could not outshine the unapproachable light, then surely the light was letting me go on purpose, letting it come back to claim me like it almost did in the instant before I came here.

 As the ray sucks me in like a black hole, I see the perfect world around me distort and fragment like a mirror being slowly crushed by a bulldozer.
-Yet every splintered shard of white feels that much more important to me to cling to, and now I begin to grasp the purpose of my journey here.
+Yet every splintered shard of white feels that much more important to me to cling to, even if it should cut me with the excruciating pain of holding on, and now I begin to grasp the purpose of my journey here.

 Gratefulness had not been something I had kept in mind enough while I was on earth.
 My visit here made me treasure every moment of it, knowing that it was near its end.
 It could not make me treasure every moment that I had spent with him, for I could not turn back time.
 But it could make me treasure the meaning and inspiration I drew from having known him.